adeola-ak/ballcall/projectworksheet.md

 #### MVP

--   Render team names as buttons, which directs to team page
+-   Render team names as buttons, which directs to team details page
--   Additional routes for more NBA stuff
--   Contact me section

 #### PostMVP

 -   User will be be able to search
--   News API
--   Twitter API
--   Ticker for displaying tweets
+-   Ticker for displaying tweets (twitter api)
 -   User poll/ user submit player of the week via a form/ user can ask to be featured on the page via form
 -   Contact form
 -   Render individual player stats